 The hard drive’s controller receives the requests from the host.
 It translates the LBA into a physical location on the magnetic platters by mapping it to the correct track, sector, and head.
 Most hard drives also have a cache to store frequently accessed data, thereby improving performance and reducing latency.

 Locating data on the hard drive takes significantly longer than on SSDs.
 To retrieve specific data, the controller moves the head to the correct track on the designated platter and waits until the platter rotates to the proper sector that contains the requested data.
-This process takes time and has a seek time (moving the head to the track) and rotational latency (waiting for the correct sector to rotate under the head).
+This process takes time and involves two components: seek time (moving the head to the track) and rotational latency (waiting for the correct sector to rotate under the head).

 All these mechanical movements add up to the total time taken to read or write the data.
 Additionally, these movements increase latency, especially when working with random data.